wso2/docs-is/en/docs/samples/limiting-active-sessions-adaptive-auth.md

 7. Click **Ok**.
 The authentication script and authentication steps are configured.

     The authentication script defines a conditional step that executes session handling prompt only if the user belongs to an 'admin' or 'manager' role.
-Here you can specify the value of `MaxSessionCount` variable to indicate the maximum number of allowed sessions.
+Here you can specify the value of `MaxSessionCount` variable to indicate the maximum number of sessions allowed.
 The default value is 1.
 For the purpose of this demo, change the value to 3.

     ![limit-active-sessions](../../assets/img/samples/limit-active-sessions.png)

     !!! note
-        You can configure the `MaxSessionCount` variable via the the deployment.toml file in the  `<IS_HOME>/repository/conf/` directory as well.
+        You can configure the `MaxSessionCount` variable via the `deployment.toml` file in the  `<IS_HOME>/repository/conf/` directory as well.
 Priority will be given to the configuration in the adaptive authentication script.
 To configure the `MaxSessionCount` variable through the `deployment.toml` file, append the following configuration with the intended value for `MaxSessionCount`.

         ```
         authentication.authenticator.session_handler.parameters.max_session_count = “3”